What is Luis D. Ortiz's Net Worth?

-Luis D. Ortiz Net Worth: Luis D. Ortiz is a Puerto Rican real estate agent and reality television personality who has a net worth of $16 million dollars.
-Ortiz is best known for starring on Bravo's "Million Dollar Listing New York," which he joined during its second season in 2013.
+Luis D. Ortiz is a Puerto Rican-born, American real estate agent and reality television personality who has a net worth of $16 million.
+Luis D. Ortiz is best known for starring on Bravo's "Million Dollar Listing New York," which he joined during its second season in 2013.
 In 2016, he left the show and the real estate business and moved to Paris, then returned to the series in 2019.
 At the time he was cast on "Million Dollar Listing New York," Luis was Vice President of Keller Williams in New York City, but he was let go because the company wasn't interested in being tied to reality TV.
 He then moved on to the Douglas Elliman firm and later founded the real estate firm Ortiz & Co.

 After his first year as an agent, he was regularly renting 25 to 30 apartments a month, and was becoming highly sought after by building owners and management companies.
 He moved from rental contracts to sales in 2009, and had cleared $20 million within months.
 By 2010, major boutique rentals and sales firms were calling, and he began working for the very high-end Synergy NYC, where he further established his sales ability, grossing $75 million, annually.

 "Million Dollar Listing New York" began airing in March 2012, but Luis had never watched the show.
 One day, he got a phone call from someone who worked for the series, and though the executive producers had concerns about the fact that Ortiz was in the process of moving from Synergy to Keller Williams NYC, he was eventually cast on the show.
-Season two of "Million Dollar Listing New York" began airing in May 2013 and followed Luis, Ryan Serhant, and Fredrik Eklund as they tried to close exclusive deals across New York.
+Season two of "Million Dollar Listing New York" began airing in May 2013.
+The show follows Luis, Ryan Serhant, and Fredrik Eklund as they tried to close exclusive deals across New York.

 Keller Williams fired Ortiz in August 2013, shortly after the season finale aired, and within days he was hired by Douglas Elliman, the largest residential real estate firm in New York.
 On the season five finale of "Million Dollar Listing New York," Luis announced that he was leaving the real estate business because it no longer made him happy.
 He moved to Paris in March 2017, and in June 2018, he revealed that he had been struggling with depression for a year and had been having suicidal thoughts for the past three months.
 This led him to return to New York, and he went back to Douglas Elliman and rejoined the cast of "Million Dollar Listing New York" for the show's eighth season.